alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

 - Separated JavaScript into `script.js` and `calculator.js`, and CSS into `style.css`.
 - User has provided interest rate reference images in `memory-bank/interest-rates/`.
 - The phased implementation plan has been approved.
+- Implemented "No account" and "Failed requirements" options for UOB, SC, and DBS.

 ## Next Steps